Photo: Gumdigger carriage A255 at Christchurch on 27 January 1950, near the end of its revenue-earning service. Photo: JAT Terry.

 In 2008 Wayne Haste donated a number of key components from carriage A189 along with an underframe – the start point for the project.
 The Trust stored these components for eventual use in a rebuilt Gumdigger carriage, pending completion of its storage and workshop facilities at Maymorn.

 In late 2014 the Trust was offered one half of another Gumdigger carriage body - A255, which was located on a farm near Dunedin.
 This was a reasonably rare opportunity to obtain further Gumdigger carriage components, a major boost to the carriage project.
 The carriage body was required to be moved urgently and the Trust had to take swift action to remove it from the property to ensure that it was not demolished.

-Donations towards the transport of the carriage components and restoration of the carriage will be gratefully received.
+Donations towards the restoration of the carriage will be gratefully received.